vohai611/stringpy/README.md

 This project is a python package to mimic [r::stringr](https://stringr.tidyverse.org/) functionalities, the core functions are written in Rust.
-Note that I write this package mostly for personal use (convenience and speed) and learning purpose, so please use with care!
+Note that I write this package mostly for personal use (convenience and speed) and learning purpose, so please use1 with care!

 # How it works